DN-debug/peux-os-sitebuild/src/pages/index.md

       default Peux settings intact.

+      **POS - LXQt** is another highly customized environment but for LXQt.This is an attempt to redefine the LXQt experience for end-users.

       **Note: All the downloads are currently in BETA.
 The aim is to keep it minimal rather than lightweight.**